rogalski/pygda-pylint-talk/SLIDES.md

 ---

 ### Node transforms
-- modification of AST, which actually modifies output tree
+- mutation of AST, which actually modifies final tree
 - handcrafted rules for "tricky" modules (`enum`, `namedtuple`, `six`, `typing` to name a few)
 - example: add extra names to module scope (if namespace is populated dynamically)